Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We rotated through each mattress over multi-week cycles and scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-I tracked lumbar support and hip alignment during full nights, plus “real life” use—reading, laptop time, and repeated sit-to-stand transitions.
-Marcus emphasized heat buildup and edge stability, while Jenna and Ethan handled partner-movement tests and shared overnight checks for sleep disruption.
+We rotated through each mattress over multi-week stretches (see How We Test Mattresses) and scored support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
+During full nights, I tracked lumbar support and hip alignment, then ran the same everyday checks—reading, laptop time, and repeated sit-to-stand transitions.
+Marcus focused on heat buildup and edge stability, while Jenna and Ethan handled partner-movement drills and shared overnight checks for sleep disruption.

 Dorelan: Our Testing Experience